JunJunTnT/CoCI/ReadMe.md

 Binary-env is a small environment in which we test some conjectures about the efficiency of communication in MARL.
 Code is available in the `binary` folder.

+Moreover, there is a `ReadMe.md` under the folder for each environment, which contains the detail of parameters and code structure.
+You can refer to these documents and carry out your experiment.